goens/lucid-uva/slides.md

 Where the text

-### Is followed by a subheading
+### Is followed by a colorful subheading

-And some more text
+And some more text that doesn't say anything particularly interesting.

 ## A quote
 Introduced by some text, here are

 > Some words of wisdom

-And a comment
+And a closing comment.

 # The fancy section